sal55/langs/Compilertest3.md

 * The optimised executable size was extrapolated from that of the 1000-function version

-So Rust has some problems in my opinion.
-Even that 18 seconds for an optimised build of 100-functions or 8000 lines is only 0.4K lines per second - microcomputer territory.
+### (2) Julia

+The figures have been extrapolated from 1000 functions, as the compile time seems to increase linearly.
+The 4.0 runtime is with -O3 optimising, which surprisingly does not seem to affect compile times.

-### ++Odin
+### (3) Odin

 This failed my 10,000-function tests.
 It crashes on larger inputs.
 The figures shown are based on the 1000-function test

-### ^^Seed7
+### (4) Seed7

 The compile time here is how long it took s7c to turn the .sd7 source file into a C intermediate file.
 Fully building involves running a C compiler on the result, but the intermediate C contains 3.3M lines compared to 0.87M of the Seed7 source code.
 Even Tiny took over 20 seconds to compile it (but I couldn't link it).
 I didn't try gcc which is the normally invoked C compiler.

-I guess this is not something you'd do that often with Seed7, as programs can also be interpreted, and that process is much faster (2.2 seconds for this test) even if the runtime is slower.
-The runtime shown is for building a file one one function, and using s7c -O2.

-The installation size I think includes source files (installation on Windows involved building from source(?), but fortunately it take care of it itself.)

-### $$ Julia

-The figures have been extrapolated from 1000 functions, as the compile time seems to increase linearly.
-The 4.0 runtime is with -O3 optimising, which surprisingly does not seem to affect compile times.

-### Java
+### (5) Java

 The executable (or rather the .class file) produced is suspiciously small at 120KB, or about 12 bytes per function.
 If I tried to get it to retain all the functions (using res+=fxxxx(5) on each call), then it aborted with 'Code too large', also at about 25 seconds.
 However, compiling 100 functions took 4 seconds (but maybe most of those are eliminated too) and Hello, World took 2 seconds.
 So maybe it's 50 functions/second.
 Output of Java is probably JVM code not native.

-### Notes

-**Lines/second** Fastest speed in LPS was something like 900Klps (tcc), and slowest around 1.2Klps (optimised Clang; I don't include the 0.01Klps of optimised Rust).
-Code density varies, but I think tcc still comes out on top.

-**Optimisation** Optimised versions tried where the option existed and I knew how to to turn it on.

-**Host** All tests were done on an old Windows 7 PC, 64 bits, with spinning hard drive.
-Number of cores available was 2 (doubt any used more than one).
-Not the most up-to-date hardware, but all compilers ran on the same machine.

-**Dart** This compiler took 6 seconds just to compile a Hello, World program (which generated a 5MB executable, which probably explains it!).
-This suggest another possible measure - overheads that apply even to a minimal program.
-But I haven't really seen it in others, except I think Zig, which is not part of my test (too much effort to try and get the benchmark written).
-There may anyway be options to control that which I don't know about, so I won't try that yet.

-### My Compilers
+### (6) 'M'

-This is MM for my M systems language.
-Also BCC for C.
+This is My own systems language.
+BCC is my own C compiler.

-(mm) against my compilers means it was compiled with my mm (mm-opt in fact) which only has a modest optimiser. (gcc) means it was compiled with gcc-O3.
+(mm) against my compilers means it was compiled with my mm which only has a modest optimiser.
+MM compiled with gcc-O3, if it was expressed as C (no longer possible) would probably make it 30% faster.

-### Tiny C
+### (7) Tiny C

-This has several entries, which it deserves being the faster compiler in the list; even the slowest is faster than mine.
+This has several entries, which it deserves being the fastest compiler in the list; even the slowest is faster than mine.

 (tcc) means it was compiled with itself.